Advertiser and Editorial Disclosures

 Building an emergency fund and other savings for the future

-It's a smart idea to make your emergency fund a priority and set up financially-wise saving habits.
+It's a smart idea to make your emergency fund a priority and to establish financially wise saving habits.

-For emergency funds and savings in general, it's a good rule of thumb to set aside 15 percent of your annual income when you're in your 20s -- with 5% going into your emergency fund and 10% going to long-term savings.
+For emergency funds and savings in general, it's a good rule of thumb to set aside 15% of your annual income when you're in your 20s -- with 5% going into your emergency fund and 10% going to long-term savings.

-As you age, increase the percentage of income you're saving, to 20 percent in your 30s, and to even more in your 40s.
+As you age, increase the percentage of income you're saving, to 20% in your 30s, and to even more in your 40s.
 Every dollar you manage to set aside for saving limits your consumption by a dollar.

 Also, don't reflexively spend unexpected money that comes your way.
 "Found money," or any money that’s outside your budget, should be put to good use in your emergency fund.
 Examples are tax refunds, bonuses, inheritances, and gifts.